KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 ↓ this is very much work in progresso soup

+writing is great because it allows me to bully my own thoughts

 My dude, and I can call you my dude, right?
 Well, after searching high and low, I can say with certainty that it is *all about the vibes*, dude.
 Between [Noah Caldwell Gervais](https://www.youtube.com/@broadcaststsatic), [Matthewmatosis](https://www.youtube.com/@Matthewmatosis) and [MrBtongue](https://www.youtube.com/@MrBtongue) (and no doubt countless others deep within my subconscious), I'm beginning to have an awakening about why people play games.
 Or at least why *I* play games.